LFMoya01/Luis-s_portfolio/README.md

 [Link to Project](https://github.com/LFMoya01/Luis-s_portfolio/blob/c42681d9fb2a463e30dfe5324dc883e29bc7918d/Deforestation.ipynb)

-## Project 2: AUD/CLP price prediction
+## Project: AUD/CLP price prediction

 - **Description**: The main purpose of this project is to use a basic linear regression in order to predict the short term price evolution of AUD/CLP.
 - **Tools and Technologies**: Python 3.11.7 running on Visual Studio Code, Jupyter Notebooks, Pandas, Matplotlib & seaborn.